Post

 Technical Details — App Store Connect API Key

-Fastlane packaging and deployment to the App Store and TestFlight requires providing a .json key.
-Similarly, due to the limitation of GitHub Actions Secrets that can only store strings and not files, we also need to convert the key content into a Base64 string.
-In the GitHub Actions Step, it is dynamically read and written to TEMP files, and the file path is provided for Fastlane to reference.
+Fastlane packaging and deployment to the App Store, Testflight requires providing a .json key.
+Similarly, due to GitHub Actions Secrets being limited to storing strings and not files, we also need to convert the key content into a Base64 string.
+The GitHub Actions Step will then dynamically read it and write it to a TEMP file, providing the file path for Fastlane to reference.

 First, go to App Store Connect to create & download the App Store Connect API Key ( .p8):